fcalvet/image_tools/README.md

 + random_deform: a dictionnary containing the parameters to be passed to random_transform
 + e_deform: a dictionnary containing the parameters to be passed to the chosen elastic deformation function
 + shape: the input shape of the network, ie the shape of the images including the channel
-+ ReadFunction: a function to read the images, which given an ID and if it should query the corresponding image or mask, returns a npy array
++ ReadFunction: a function to read the images, which given an ID and if it should query the corresponding image or mask, returns a npy array (the ID can be any object, eg a string identifying the file or a list with the filename and the coordiantes of a patch to take from it and so on...)
 + PreProcessing: a preprocessing function, which takes as input the image, the size of the desired output image and, optionnally if the image is a mask or not (in order to apply different preprocessing) and return the preprocessed image
-+ to_slice: if set to True, slices 3D volumes into slices of thickness corresponding to last dimension of shape (of course excluding the channel) /!\ Experimental behaviour !
++ only: to return only the "im" or the "mask", useful for training autoencoders, set it to None otherwise
 + savefolder: the path of the folder to which the examples are going to be saved
 + dataset: the name of the dataset used